Skip to main content

 Reconciling against Walmart Seller Center

 Where to look in Walmart Seller Center: Verify against the Listing Quality dashboard, where Walmart flags listings below the quality threshold and indicates which are suppressed from search.
 The listing-level detail shows the specific quality factors pulling each one down.
-Why the Vortex IQ value may legitimately differ:
+Why the Vortex IQ value may legitimately differ: Cross-connector reconciliation: complement with sibling cards in the same category for the full diagnostic picture.
+For divergence investigations, use Vortex Mind.

 Known limitations / merchant FAQs

 Q: How often does Listings with LQS <60% (suppressed) update?
 The card refreshes on the standard data refresh (typically every 30-60 minutes for live integrations).
 For real-time signals, force a manual refresh from the dashboard.
 Q: Why does my Walmart Seller Center show a different number?
 Walmart recalculates Listing Quality Score on its own cadence, so a listing may cross the suppression line in Seller Center slightly before or after Vortex IQ reflects it.
 Filter scope (fulfilment type, test items, or already-offline listings) can also change which listings are counted.
 Q: How quickly does a listing return to search after I fix its LQS?
 Recovery depends on Walmart recalculating the score after your changes propagate; the count here will fall once the listing’s LQS rises back above the suppression threshold, which can lag your edit by a refresh cycle or two.
 Q: Can I customise the alert threshold?
-Yes, sensitivity thresholds are configurable per profile in the Sensitivity tab.
+Yes, alert thresholds are configurable per profile in the Alert Rules tab.
 Adjust to match your business baseline rather than relying on the generic default.

 Tracked live in Vortex IQ Nerve Centre